emmacadavra/creature-feature-drf-api/README.md

 #### **User**

-The User model is provided by Django AllAuth, and enabled users to create accounts with a username and password, providing validation and assigning each profle a unique primary key.
+The User model is provided by Django AllAuth, and enables users to create accounts with a username and password, providing validation and assigning each profile a unique primary key.

 #### **Profile**